mroy31/pynetem/README.md

 Docker Node
 -----------
-To use docker, you need to build expected images.
+To use docker node, you need to build the images used by pynetem.
- * rca/quagga
+ * rca/quagga -> for emulate router based on quagga software
- * rca/frr
+ * rca/frr -> for emulate router based on frr software
- * rca/host
+ * rca/host -> for emulate host

 To do that, you need to use the command docker build, for example